not-a-robot-lab/Op-Neer/README.md

 Op & Neer is a Slew Limiter and LFO Eurorack Module (2HP).
-Status: It works but I'm not sure yet what I want to do with the last opamp / second output, latest version it is a unipolar output (0-7.5v) but maybe an inversed output is more usable.
+Status: It works but I'm not sure yet what I want to do with the last opamp / second output, latest version it is a unipolar output (0-7.5v) but maybe an inversed output or just a Mult is more usable.